 Step 5: Schedule another training with your dog over a few weeks.
 Make sure to let him meet with several different people every session.
 This will make him get used to the idea of meeting various strangers and slowly learn how to greet them politely.

-Step 1: Stop walking and ignore your dog.
-Do not give him any attention until he stops jumping up on you.
 Do mind that he may exhibit an extinction burst.
 This means he will even try harder to get you to notice him.
 It may continue for a few minutes, so be patient and wait for this behaviour to abate.

 Step 3: Continue walking with your dog.
 Reward him if he walks beside you without jumping.
 However, if he continues to jump up when walking, skip the reward and repeat the steps.
 Do it until your pooch understands that nothing interesting happens if he keeps jumping up.

-Counter surfing happens when dogs find out that the kitchen counter or dinner table is a great source for delicious grub.
+Counter surfing happens when dogs find out that the kitchen counter or dinner table is a great source of delicious grub.
 This behaviour is just as vexing when dogs jump up on people.
-Teaching your dog the “off” command or letting him stay on his bed are some of the best ways on how to stop a dog from jumping up on the table:

-This training aims to make your dog learn that it is more satisfying to stay on his dog bed than jumping up on the counter.
+This training aims to make your dog learn that it is more satisfying to stay on his dog bed than jump up on the counter.
 Begin by tossing a few treats on your dog’s mat or bed.

-Make sure to reward him with praises when he goes to the area.
+Make sure to reward him with praise when he goes to the area.
 Then tell him to lie down or sit.
 It may take several repetitions before your dog stays on his bed or mat without trying to move.

 Another great option is to provide him with a dog-safe dental bone or a Kong with treats.
 As he slowly progresses in training, you can gradually decrease the number of treats.

-“Off” command
+“Off” Command

 Step 1: Bring your leashed dog near an empty counter.
 Once he jumps on it, place a dog treat under his nose and use it to guide him off the counter.
 Accompany it with the command “off.”